decdream08/USEN_BSP-01T/README.md

   - If this condition is not true, we'll retry again and again under mute off function.
 So, we don't need to send same mute off CMD to slave. //2023-04-12_2
   - Changed ADC checking speed from 100ms to 50msec //2023-04-12_3 (BAP-01 USEN#17)

-## 2023-04-13 (BAP-01) : Changed Spe which BT short key is available for master/slave grouping under Aux mode
+## 2023-04-13 (BAP-01) : Changed Spec which BT short key is available for master/slave grouping under Aux mode
   - Under BAP-01, Aux mode shoud be accepted BT short key. //2023-04-13_1 (BAP-01 USEN#23/USEN#24)
   - Under Aux mode, when broadcast master/slave grouping, we need to make mute off. //2023-04-13_2 (BAP-01 USEN#23/USEN#24)
   - Changed BAP-01 Spec which BAP-01 should be supported LED display for Master/Slave grouping under aux mode also. //2023-04-13_3 (BAP-01 USEN#23/USEN#24)